Driver Becomes Friends With Cyclist He Hit on PCH in Huntington Beach, Helps With His Recovery

 The crash that altered the lives of Tom Sovilla and Jack Keith happened along the Pacific Coast Highway on May 25, 2019, according to the two men, who shared their unusual story Monday.

-Jack Keith was driving out to the beach to go surfing that spring day when he suddenly became distracted while looking out at the ocean and accidentally hit Sovilla, who was out on his usual bike ride from La Habra to Seal Beach.
+Jack Keith was headed home after he'd been surfing that spring day when he suddenly became distracted while looking out at the ocean and accidentally hit Sovilla, who was out on his usual bike ride from La Habra to Seal Beach.

 "It happened so fast, I don't know where everything was, but all I remember was Tom flying through the air, like 30 feet, and I just freaked out," Keith said, his voice choked with emotion.